 Department of Physiology, St. John’s Medical College; Division of Health and Humanities, St. John’s Research Institute, Bangalore

-After thirty years of teaching in a medical college, I have noticed a paucity of discussion about the ethics of medical teaching so critical to developing and mentoring ethical doctors during their period of studentship.
-There is a general sense that the pedestal once occupied by the medical profession has begun to crumble.
-It has been buffeted by strong winds of change from outside – the higher legitimate expectations of the public in terms of honesty, trustworthiness, competence and accountability.
-It has also been eroded from within by scandal, malpractice and corruption (1,2,3,4,5) – the fact that these actions may represent a part of the medical profession does not matter.
-We reel with horror when the press and journals abroad (6) reveal the rot within, perhaps, not because we are unaware of it, but because the very idea of being exposed is singularly unpleasant.

-The medical teacher has multiple roles that go beyond the traditional transmitter of knowledge, to an enhancer of the education process while being a role model, a facilitator of knowledge, an assessor, a planner and resource developer (7).
-As a role model, the medical teacher influences the attitudes, behaviour and ethics of medical students and helps cultivate professional values in them (8,9).
-Clinical skills, personality, and teaching ability are the three most important factors that students identify in an ideal role model while research activities and academic status were listed as less important (10).
+The medical teacher has multiple roles that go beyond the traditional transmitter of knowledge, to an enhancer of the education process while being a role model, a facilitator of knowledge, an assessor, a planner and resource developer (1).
+Along with this recognition of the multiple roles of a medical teacher, are the paradigm shifts in medical education – from teaching to learning and from teacher-centred approaches to student-centred approaches.
+As a role model, the medical teacher influences the attitudes, behaviour and ethics of medical students and helps cultivate professional values in them (2,3).
+Clinical skills, personality, and teaching ability are the three most important factors that students identify in an ideal role model while research activities and academic status were listed as less important (4).
 In this article, I focus on one aspect of how the medical profession, by devaluing the important task of teaching/educating, has contributed to its own demise.
-Fortunately, the new competency based MCI curriculum that incorporates a spirally integrated course on attitude, ethics and communication (AETCOM), due to be implemented later this year, is an opportunity for medical teachers to review their roles and how best they can
+The intent is not, however, to paint a picture of Stygian gloom.
+The new competency based MCI curriculum that incorporates a spirally integrated course on attitude, ethics and communication (AETCOM), due to be implemented later this year, is an opportunity for medical teachers to review their roles and how best they can be ethical medical teachers (5).